DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 <img width="500" alt="Screenshot 2025-07-05 at 5 21 01 PM" src="https://github.com/user-attachments/assets/c1d59efe-007b-4faa-9a1d-52f0bc480533" />

 ### REPO FINISH
 Submitting the project requires a lot to be submitted.
 I double-checked that everything was complete and finished up the journal for the last day (this :D).
-I don't really know how to finish this part because as I do stuff, I need to add it into the journal, and I'm submitting the journal, so it gets confusing.
+I don't really know how to finish this part because as I do stuff, I need to add it to the journal, and I'm submitting the journal, so it gets confusing.

 ### Thoughts
 This is the last journal, and I'm submitting this.
 Good luck to me waiting for this to get approved.

-Also, I didn't really write much in the journal because I mainly want this to be finished and sent for approval.
+Also, I didn't really write much in the journal because I mainly wanted this to be finished and sent for approval.

+P.S.
+I wrote this around 5:30 pm, and I sent a message on Slack to look over my repo, and it changed a lot, so I'm actually not finished.

+Time spent (till 5:30 pm): 3 hours
+---